YangLab/CIRCexplorer2/docs/tutorial/alignment.md

 ## To align manually

-1 Align sequencing reads to the reference genome.
+If you prefer other aligners or want to align paired-end reads, you could align sequencing reads manually.
 Commands for different aligners for detecting fusion junction reads are listed below, and you could modify them according to your different requirements.

+### For single-end reads

 * TopHat2/TopHat-Fusion
 ```